 Fiacail says there’s a fian coming, a war-party more than fifty strong.
 The way he has it, their scouts are already in the valley for he’s seen their sign and suspects they have eyes on us.
 Within the ráth, we number three fighting men; myself, Fiacail and my cousin Tóla.
 But we’re visitors passing through.
 The population of Ráth Bládhma proper sits at seven inhabitants and only two of those – the woman warrior Liath Luachra and the youth Aodhán – are blooded warriors.

-The title in the image above – Camhaoir Fuilsmeartha – is the Irish title for a project I currently have on the back burner.
+The title in the image above – Camhaoir Fuilsmeartha – is the Irish title for a free, online, bilingual adventure fiction project released in January 2020.
 The English title – Dark Dawn – is one you may have come across elsewhere (it’s a bilingual Irish/English project).

 As with all languages, translation often doesn’t work the way you’d expect and Irish is no exception.
 As a literal translation, ‘Dark Dawn’ just doesn’t work particularly well in Irish.
 That’s probably because it doesn’t have the same cultural connotation in English (at least, not in my head).
 Rather than resorting to béarlachas (the word we use where an Irish language or cultural concept is forced into an English structural form or word pattern), I’ve therefore used a different translation instead.